MySQL sync cluster fault tolerance

 Change the number of replicas

 You can increase or decrease the number of replicas.
-While you are changing the number of replicas, the cluster continues to run.
+When the number of replicas is changed, the cluster continues to function.

 - In the Dashboard, on the top menu, click Products and select Managed Databases.